-This post will hopefully give you a brief overview of the major blockchain privacy mechanisms that are implemented in cryptocurrencies today and in particular how the Zerocoin protocol used in Zcoin stacks up.
+This post will give you a brief overview of the major blockchain privacy mechanisms that are implemented in cryptocurrencies today and show you how the Zerocoin protocol used in Zcoin stacks up.

-Blockchain privacy is a particularly difficult thing to achieve as a public blockchain is designed so that all transactions are transparent and the supply of coins can be publicly verified.
-Privacy mechanisms have to ensure that these elements are preserved so it’s a conflicting mix of protecting privacy while maintaining public verifiability.
-To understand the innovation behind Zerocoin, we need to examine the history of blockchain privacy.
+Blockchain privacy is particularly tricky to achieve as public blockchains are designed so that all transactions are transparent and the supply of coins can be publicly verified.
+Privacy mechanisms have to ensure that both these elements are preserved even though there is a conflict between protecting privacy and maintaining public verifiability.
+To understand the innovation behind Zerocoin, we first need to examine the history of blockchain privacy.

 As used in: Dash

 - Works on top of most cryptocurrencies without the need for specific consensus rules

 - Earlier implementations involve trust in a third party mixer